jackrobertscott/authpack-client-190806/docs/api/sessions.md

 ## Overview

-The `session` model is created when a account authenticates and requires an access token.
+The `session` model is created when a user authenticates and requires an access token.

 - [Setup](#Model)
 - [Session model](#Model)